Boulder, CO & Sun Valley, ID

 I now carry with me the strength and determination of the Tanzanian women and share it with each of my clients back home.

-Moving forward, I will "doula the doula" and host future groups of international doulas in Tanzania.
-Wombs of the World places professional birth workers in maternity clinics in Tanzania and Ecuador, for doulas to learn, grow, and serve.
-I am very excited to be part of this growing sisterhood!
+For years after this, I have "doulaed the doula" and hosted groups of international doulas in Tanzania and Ecuador.
+Wombs of the World places professional birth workers in maternity clinics in Tanzania for doulas to learn, grow, and serve.
+I am grateful to be part of this ever growing sisterhood!
+Check out Wombs of the World and our other projects in Ecuador, South Africa, and Mexico!

 The article shares more of my story, how I found my calling in birth work, and what is fueling me.
 I am deeply passionate about supporting healthier, gentler births in my community and around the world.